Induction cooktop stoves heat twice as fast as conventional hobs, using half the current.

 Only in your home, it won't be a rod that's being heated; it's the base and sides of the pot that receive the energy directly from the magnetic-field produced by that alternating current.

 Eddy currents in your steel pot, set up by the AC, generate heat immediately you switch on; you don't have to wait for the element to get hot, and then transfer that energy to the pan.

 The base of the pot, in effect, is used as the heating element.
 That energy is then transferred to the contents of the the steel or caste iron container in the normal way.

 Without wanting to become neurotic, much of the gadgetry in home and industry may in time turn out to be toxic to human beings; it took a long time for researchers to realise the affect of xrays and radiation; will we one day have to add microwave cooking to that list?

 With magnetic induction stoves the heat is transferred to the pot, which then warms the contents.

 Well you may well be thinking, as I am, what does magnetic-induction do to us?
 Could it too be toxic to humans.
 Maybe, but we are already exposed to the fields produced by those conventional coils in your stove; and from all those other gadgets in your home.

 Even the Earth has a magnetic field, and to our knowledge that hasn't affected humans adversely.
 And now there are many questions being asked about the radiation from 5G transmitters.

 You could wear a lead apron in the kitchen if it bothers you.

-So let's get directly to one of these portable induction stoves; there are full hobs using these principles but they are expensive.
-A scour of Amazon actually does show up one at over thirteen hundred dollars.
+So let's get directly to one of these induction cooktop stoves; there are full hobs using these principles but they are expensive; actually in 2018 I've just seen a Frigidaire hob for about $600 with four of these plates.

 If a saving of more than half the electricity, and 64 percent of the time to get your dinner cooking, doesn't impress you, I'll be surprised.